How Often Should I Feed My Guppies & Endlers Livebearers?

 In the wild a guppy or endlers survival often depends on their ability to capitalize on the seasons.
 This drive is related to natural selection and is also why you can kill your fish by overfeeding.
 They are evolutionarily programmed with the radical ambition to constantly consume and there is nothing you can do to change this.
 Similar to a goat or a cow, guppies and endlers are constantly foraging whatever is available to them at all times, supplying a steady income of food from a number of natural resources, taking nothing for granted.
 Too many keepers make the mistake of feeding their fish when it suits them without considering that the consequences are counter intuitive to the benefits of keeping them.

 In nature its often feast or famine, but even during famine there is always something they can depend on : Plants & Algae.
-Conversely, feasting can occur during a swarm of daphnia in the spring, black worms sticking out of the sand during a flood or even a fresh brood of baby shrimp in the foliage.
-Manufactured fish food is a wonderful resource and a luxury we all take for granted but knowing how much to feed and how often is commonly overlooked.
+Conversely, feasting can occur during a swarm of daphnia in the spring, black worms sticking out of the sand after a flood or even a fresh brood of baby shrimp in the foliage.
+Manufactured fish food is a wonderful resource and a luxury we all take for granted but knowing how much to feed and how often is very easily overlooked.

 DIETS ARE SEASONAL